 On March 11, 2015, the Mountain Valley Pipeline project was announced.
 The 300 mile Mountain Valley Pipeline will transport at least 2.0 billion cubic feet per day of natural gas from northwestern West Virginia to a point on Transcontinental Gas Company's mainline in southern Virginia when it enters service in the fourth quarter of 2018.
 The EQT Corporation will construct, operate, and hold a majority of the capacity on the pipeline.
-The total cost of the Mountain Valley Pipeline is expected to be $3.0 - $3.5 billion and construction began in February 2018 and is expected to enter service in the fourth quarter 2019.
+The total cost of the Mountain Valley Pipeline is expected to be $3.0 - $3.5 billion and construction began in February 2018 and is expected to enter service in late 2020.
 Equity interest in in the corporation is held by EQT, NextEra, Consolidated Edison, WGL Midstream, Vega, and RGC Resources.
 Additional information may be found at www.mountainvalleypipeline.info.

 < Back to Projects

 Vega manages over 80 bcf of natural gas storage and 4 bcf per day of transportation, under long-term contractual arrangements with its customers...MOre

 The continued development of vast quantities of new, domestic shale supply, combined with the significant prospects for new, LNG export-driven demand...MOre